 Virgin beads are recommended by most bean bag manufacturers for several reasons.
 Most importantly they provide customers with the highest degree of satisfaction.
 Very few companies that make bean bags fill them with anything but quality virgin beads.
 If they did otherwise, their customers would be disappointed in their products’ discomfort and how quickly they lose their original form.

 Virgin pellets are very resilient, and this can be evidenced firsthand by just squeezing one between your thumb and forefinger.
 You will notice that the bead is firm yet soft, and it quickly returns to its original shape.
 It takes extreme pressure or high pressure maintained for long periods before the bead permanently loses its form and resiliency.

 Recycled Polystyrene Beads

 Recycled beads, sometimes referred to as eco-beads or eco-beans, are often purchased to promote environmentalism or save money.
 Essentially, this material is recycled polystyrene that has been cut or ground into small, irregular particles.
-While some of these pieces are vaguely round and pill-sized, most of them are abnormally shaped chunks of Styrofoam that are extremely soft but hardly resilient.
+While some of these pieces are vaguely round and pill-sized, most of them are abnormally shaped chunks that are extremely soft but hardly resilient.

 Repurposed polystyrene is an inferior filling for several other reasons.
 It is often very noisy when sitting or adjusting your position because the irregular pieces rub against each other and shift awkwardly in the cover.
 Also, these beads may damage your bean bag.
 The pieces easily break into tiny fragments that get stuck in the zipper.